"A modern handicap system for all golfers everywhere"

 As golf clubs will be responsible in handling their members enquiries on the new World Handicap System, make sure you are up to speed with all the details involved and how to escalate any more difficult queries.
 Click here to be directed to the Golf Club Resource Hub.

 DevonGolf will support Clubs in their efforts to educate their Members.

-Later this year England Golf will be issuing Course Rating / Slope certificates to Clubs that have been rated since 2014 and those that are being rated this year.
+Over the coming months England Golf will be issuing Course Rating / Slope certificates to Clubs that have been rated since 2014 and those that are being rated this year.
 For those Clubs that have not been rated by then, England Golf will issue temporary Ratings / Slopes, until the formal rating has been carried out.